profetia/me/src/bin/cv.typ

 *Tencent, Keen Security Lab* #h(1fr) 2024/04 -- 2024/07 \
 System R&D Intern, Tactic Intelligence Team #h(1fr) Shanghai, China
-- Renovated the abandoned Linux sandbox to support the newer kernel versions.
+- Recreated the Linux sandbox for malware analysis by upgrading the kernel and utilizing new kernel features.
-- Extended the dynamic malware analysis capability of the sandbox with kernel modules and eBPF.
+- Extended dynamic analysis capabilities of the Linux sandbox with customized tracing tools like eBPF and kernel modules.
 - Streamlined the gRPC endpoint for the malware database and rewrote the log parser with PEG.

 *Deemos Technologies* #h(1fr) 2023/01 -- 2023/07 \